Mythbusters123/blog.themyth.dev/content/future_workstation.md

 how long it would not only last me, but also the productivity curated by this setup would pay this off over time.

-## How Good Will Gaming Be? {#id class="heading"}
+## How Good Will Gaming Be?

-I assume most of you noticed that I did not include a GPU in with this mess; or even a laptop that comes with a built-in GPU.
+I assume most of you noticed that I did not include a GPU (except an eGPU) in with this mess; or even a laptop that comes with a built-in GPU.
 To be frank, laptops with GPUs are worse.
 They have worse thermals, cost an arm and a leg (and yet here I am talking about Macbooks), and look just..
 BAD.
 This is why opting for an eGPU is just plain better.
 An eclosure costs around $300, and since the laptop hardware isn't too powerful a mid-tier GPU such as the soon-to-be-released AMD Radeon RX-7700XT.
 This would probably be the perfect card for my usecase, as even though AMD support for enterprise and engineering applicatios is sub-par at best, It would be just fine to get me through.
 Considering this would be a personal setup to begin with, the computer(s) I would get from work would be more than adequate for the stuff at work I need to do.
 My personal stuff I would like to keep as Linux-compatible as possible because I personally like Linux and don't want a crappy driver experience.

-## NVIDIA {#id class="heading"}
+## NVIDIA

 That being said, I currently have not had any problems with NVIDIA's drivers on Linux, even before they decided to open-source them.
 I always just installed